carbonblack/cb-yara-connector/README.md

 The installation process will create a sample configuration file in the control directory as `/etc/cb/integrations/cb-yara-connector/yaraconnector.conf.sample`.
-Simply copy this sample template to `/etc/cb/integrations/cb-yara-connector/yaraconnector.conf`, which is looked for by the yara connectory service.
+Simply copy this sample template to `/etc/cb/integrations/cb-yara-connector/yaraconnector.conf`, which is looked for by the yara connector service.
 You will likely have to edit this configuration file on each system (master and workers) to supply any missing
 information:
 * worker systems will need to change the mode to `worker`; if you plan to use the master